EnsembleProjects/datalabs/README.md

 *The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
 We democratize state-of-the-art patterns to make these innovations accessible for everyone.*

+[Red Hat](https://www.redhat.com/en/resources/cloud-native-container-design-whitepaper) describes cloud native as:

+*“Cloud native” is a term used to describe applications designed specifically to run on a cloud-based infrastructure.
+Typically, cloud-native applications are developed as loosely coupled microservices running in containers managed by platforms.
+These applications anticipate failure, and they run and scale reliably even when their underlying infrastructure is experiencing outages.
+To offer such capabilities, cloud-native platforms impose a set of contracts and constraints on the applications running on them.
+These contracts ensure that the applications conform to certain constraints and allow the platforms to automate the management of the containerized applications.*

+A cloud-native application is an application that is structured, developed and deployed in such a way that it embodies these charactersitcs using appropriate technologies and development practices.

 #### What is a DataLab?